 latest

-Read moreA regular meeting of the Wetumka City Council was held on Monday, January 10, 2022.
-Council members present were Jason Lee, and Richard Roush.
-Norma Marshall, Mayor, and Garret Eller, City Attorney were also present.
-Donna Dyer and Sherry Smith- City Manager were absent.
+Read moreA regular meeting of the Wetumka City Council was held on Monday, February 14, 2022.
+Council members present were Jason Lee, Donna Dyer and Richard Roush.
+Norma Marshall-Mayor, Sherry Smith-City Manager and Garret Eller - City Attorney were also present.

 Read more